UniversalDependencies/docs/_ja-overview/introduction.md

 We have several word unit standards by corpus annotation schema or morphological analyzers' outputs.
 The representative word unit standards are the following subsubsections.

-### JUMANdic word unit:
-This word unit standard was derived by the morphological analyzer JUMAN.
 ### IPADIC word unit:
 This word unit standard was derived by the morphological analyzer ChaSen.
 IPADIC is one of morphological information annotated lexicon used in ChaSen.
 The morphological analyzer MeCab is developed in 2001-2004.
 MeCab is independently developped from the lexicon.
 However, the default lexicon is IPADIC.
 NAIST-jdic is a successor of IPADIC.
 NAIST-jdic resolves the license issues in IPADIC.
 NAIST-jdic inherits the word unit definitiosn and POS tagset of IPADIC.

 ### NINJAL UniDic word units:
 NINJAL (National Institute for Japanese Language and Linguistics, Japan) proposed several word unit standards for Japanese corpus linguistics such as minimum word unit, \alpha word unit, \beta word unit, M word unit and so on.
 From 2002, they maintain a morporlogical information annotated lexicon UniDic, and propose three sorts of word unit standard:
 - Short Unit Word (SUW):
 The standard is used as the most fine grained morpheme for the corpus statistics.
 The word unit is derived by MeCab with UniDic.
 - Middle Unit Word (MUW): The standard is based on the left branching compound word construction.
 The word unit is based on phonological construction such as accent phrase and/or sequential voicing(連濁).
+The unit is derived by Comainu which is a wrapper program of MST parsing.
 - Long Unit Word (LUW): The standard is composed "Bunsetsu(文節)" unit.
+LUW is nearly same as content or functional words bounded by bunsetsu boundaries and The unit is derives by SVM-based chunker such as YamCha or linear chain CRF chunker such as CRF++.

+### JUMANdic word unit:
+This word unit standard was derived by the morphological analyzer JUMAN.
+The

+### Analyzers

 ## Bunsetsu Unit (Base phrase)
 We use NINJAL Short Unit Word (SUW) in UniDic. (ref.
 UniDic)